 - Using the right partner in Croatia, the purchasing process can be reasonably straightforward.

-- Macroeconomic conditions and political structures are stable and encouraged-on by entry into the EU on July 1 2013.
+- Macroeconomic conditions and political structures are stable.

 - Conditions in the region are stable.